Anne de Rochechouart de Mortemart Duchesse d'Uzes @Wikipedia |

 " . . .
 Chalais was master of the wardrobe; his person and mind were attractive, and he was devotedly attached to Madame de Chevreuse.
 He was accused of having formed a design against the life of the king, and of having proposed to Monsieur to break off his marriage with a view of espousing the queen on his accession to the throne.
 Although this crime was not fully proved, Chalais was beheaded, and the cardinal had but little difficulty in persuading the king that the queen and Madame de Chevreuse had not been ignorant of the design of Chalais. . . ."
 (Secret History of the French Court)

-1st Earl of Holland
+Henry Rich 1st Earl of Holland @Wikipedia |

-7) Henry Rich1st Earl of Holland (1590-1649)
+7) Henry Rich, 1st Earl of Holland (1590-1649)

 English courtier, peer & soldier